awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 }
 ```

 The listing below is an example of a JSON object emitted by EBS after a failed `createSnapshots` event\.
 The cause for the failure was one or more snapshots failed to complete\.
-The values of `snapshot_id` are the ARNs of the failed snapshots\. `StartTime` and `EndTime` represent when the create\-snapshots action started and ended\.
+The values of `snapshot_id` are the ARNs of the failed snapshots\. `startTime` and `endTime` represent when the create\-snapshots action started and ended\.

 ```
 {
   "version": "0",
   "id": "01234567-0123-0123-0123-012345678901",
   "detail-type": "EBS Multi-Volume Snapshots Completion Status", "source": "aws.ec2",
   "account": "012345678901",
   "time": "yyyy-mm-ddThh:mm:ssZ",
   "region": "us-east-1",